oscovida/oscovida/tools/pelican/content/plots.rst

     <img src="{attach}fig-south-korea6.svg" alt="South Korea data">

-   south-korea data

--  X-axis shows the number of days since a particular number of new cases per day (such as 10) have occurred in that country, and the y-axis the number of new cases for that day.
+-  The x-axis shows the number of days since a particular number of new cases per day (such as 10) have occurred in that country, and the y-axis the number of new cases for that day.